A kayaker faked his own death and fled overseas. Now he's telling how he did it

 They also discovered that he took out a $375,000 life insurance policy in January, although the policy was for his family and not him, the sheriff said.

 Authorities tried every phone number and email address on the laptop in “a blitz fashion,” Podoll said.
-They eventually reached a Russian-speaking woman who connected them with Borgwardt.
+They eventually reached the Russian-speaking woman, who connected them with Borgwardt.
 It's unclear whether she is the woman in Uzbekistan.

-Podoll said he wasn't sure how he was supporting himself but speculated he has a job: “He's a smart guy.”
+Podoll said he wasn't sure how Borgwardt was supporting himself but speculated he has a job: “He's a smart guy.”

 Associated Press writer Scott Bauer in Madison contributed to this report.